olvap80/InstantRTOS/README.md

 # [InstantRTOS](https://github.com/olvap80/InstantRTOS) simple lightweight RTOS + utility for embedded platforms
 Header-only, minimalistic real time operating system, with fast and handy utility classes, without any dependencies.
-Easy to use, simpe and intiitive.
+Easy to use, simple and intuitive.
-Here word "Instant" stands to the ability for using InstantRTOS parts and patterns immediately (even if you have another RTOS runnung, you can run InstantRTOS from that RTOS))
+Here word "Instant" stands to the ability for using InstantRTOS parts and patterns immediately (even if you have another RTOS running, you can run InstantRTOS from that RTOS))

 # Features
-- Written in C++ 11, suitable to work even on small embedded platforms, like Arduino (yes Arduino actually uses C++! and yes, it it possible to write RTOS in C++).
+- Written in C++ 11, suitable to work even on small embedded platforms, like Arduino (yes Arduino actually uses C++! and yes, it is possible to write RTOS in C++).
 - No dependencies (even no standard headers needed) by default.
 - Only standard C++ (does not depend on any platform specifics).
 - Dynamic memory is not required ("heavy" new/delete, malloc/free are not required).
-- Each file contains usage sample, every API is documented with doxygen.
+- Each file contains usage samples, every API is documented with doxygen.
 - Easy to integrate with any platform (see samples in corresponding files!)
 - You can take away parts you need (like efficient [Delegates](https://github.com/olvap80/InstantRTOS/blob/main/InstantDelegate.h) and [Coroutines](https://github.com/olvap80/InstantRTOS/blob/main/InstantCoroutine.h)) and use them separately without RTOS, and even in areas not related to embedded ([Delegates](https://github.com/olvap80/InstantRTOS/blob/main/InstantDelegate.h) and [Coroutines](https://github.com/olvap80/InstantRTOS/blob/main/InstantCoroutine.h) will work perfectly even on desktop)).